 A Bucket dictates how often you want to be in touch with a group of contacts and can prompt Follow-Up Reminders for those contacts.
 A Bucket can also trigger workflows, like Programs or connections to third-party integrations.

-A Tag is a sub label that provides information that you may want to use to pull a list of contacts and does not prompt Follow-Up Reminders.
+A Tag is a label that provides information that you may want to use to pull a list of contacts, but doesn't dictate how you want to communicate with them or be reminded to follow up.

-The Bucket reminds you to follow up with the leads and the Tag allows you to pull a list at the end of the year to see how many of your leads were referrals.
-A general rule of thumb is that if the label you're tracking doesn't dictate how often or if you need to follow up, use a Tag.
+A general rule of thumb is that if the label you're tracking doesn't dictate how often or if you need to follow up, and doesn't dictate a workflow, use a Tag.

-Buckets: Industry verticals (IT, Health care, HR, Sales) or level of interest (Interested, Not Right Now, 90-day check in)
+Buckets: Level of interest (Interested, Not Right Now, 90-day check in)

-Tags: Location, salary range, years of experience, certifications, degrees
+Tags: Location, salary range, years of experience, certifications, degrees, vertical

 Buckets: Three-month follow-up, Six-month follow-up, Yearly follow-up